 Are you having trouble connecting your radio to FPV simulators, where it’s not recognized as joystick on your computer?
 Here is the quick fix.

-All you have to do, is go to “Radio Setup” page, scroll down to the option “USB Mode“, and select “Joystick“.
-It was probably on the wrong option, “Storage”, that’s why every time you plug in your radio’s USB, it’s showing as a drive instead of joystick on your computer.
+It was probably on the wrong option (USB Storage), that’s why every time you plug in the USB, it’s showing a drive instead of joystick on your computer.